Rochefourchat

 Rochefourchat (/fr/; Ròchaforchaa) is a commune in the Drôme department, in the Auvergne-Rhône-Alpes region, southeastern France.
 In the commune, there is a single house, the St. Pierre's Church, a converted barn, and the ruins of an old castle.
 The commune is bordered by four other communes, and nearest to Rochefourchat are Saint-Nazaire-le-Désert, Les Tonils, Pradelle, and Brette.

 History

 In 1178, the castle of Rocha Forcha was built by the bishops of Die as a stronghold against the Holy Roman Emperors.
 It belonged to French lords until the year 1766 when the last one, Lord Rey de Noinville, died.
 In 1796, a French trader, Pierre Jossaud bought the land surrounding the castle and renamed it Rochefourchat.
 The commune has been passed down through Jossaud's family.

 Population

-The permanent population of Rochefourchat consists of one woman; yet Rochefourchat is not the least populous French commune, as there are six communes with no inhabitants, destroyed and abandoned during World War I but maintained as administrative subdivisions to preserve their memory.
+The permanent population of Rochefourchat consists of two people; yet Rochefourchat is not the least populous French commune, as there are six communes with no inhabitants, destroyed and abandoned during World War I but maintained as administrative subdivisions to preserve their memory.